 Students attending classes at the Nashville campus who are enrolled in the College of Social work can enroll in coverage if they meet eligibility requirements indicated in the policy brochure.
 See FAQ 1 "Who is eligible for the student plan?" for details.
 Since the program is affiliated with UT Knoxville you will enroll as a Knoxville student, but you are ineligible for services at the Knoxville Student Health Center.
 Please contact the Hildreth Agency directly and inform us that you are enrolled in the UT Nashville College of Social Work.

 I am a UTHSC Memphis Student.
 Can I enroll in this plan?

-If you are enrolled through the UTHSC campus but are attending classes at UT Knoxville, you are required to obtain your health insurance through UTHSC.
 Due to contracting agreements, UT Memphis students are not eligible for the UT Knoxville health insurance plan with the exception of the undergraduate students mentioned above.
 Please click here or contact UTHSC at 901-448-5630 for information regarding your school sponsored insurance.